syncfusion-content/winui-docs/winui/TreeGrid/ContextFlyout.md

 [RowColumnIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.TreeGridContextFlyoutEventArgs.html#Syncfusion_UI_Xaml_TreeGrid_TreeGridContextFlyoutEventArgs_RowColumnIndex) – RowColumnIndex of the context menu, which is currently going to be opened.
 The RowColumnIndex is updated only for the RecordContextFlyout and remains empty.
 [Handled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.GridHandledEventArgs.html#Syncfusion_UI_Xaml_Grids_GridHandledEventArgs_Handled) - Indicates whether the TreeGridContextFlyoutOpening event is handled or not.

-### Customizing ContextFlyout

-#### Changing the menu item when ContextFlyout opens
+## Changing the menu item while context flyout opening

-You can use the [TreeGridContextFlyoutOpening](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_TreeGridContextFlyoutOpening) event to change the menu item when the context menu opens.
+You can use the [TreeGridContextFlyoutOpening](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_TreeGridContextFlyoutOpening) event to change the menu item when the context flyout opens.

 {% tabs %}
 {% highlight xaml %}